EngRenB/FYP/README.md

 # FYP
-This Repository is for deployment of my final project
+This Repository is for my final project